Import HTML files

 pandas.read_html is a convenient method for reading HTML tables into a list of pandas DataFrames.
 The method can be used to read tables from a URL or a local file.

-Here's an example of how to use pandas.read_html to read an HTML table from a URL and convert it to a Deephaven table:
+We'll start with an example of how to use pandas.read_html to read an HTML table from a URL and convert it to a Deephaven table.
+This approach is simple and easy, but has some limitations - for instance, it does not handle the non-numerical values in this table gracefully:

 from deephaven import pandas as dhpd